• Skip to main content

 Do you have an existing AC unit on your rig, but it’s time for a new one?
 The most natural choice for you to make is to simply replace your old unit and install the new unit in the same location.

-However, if you don’t like your current style of AC unit, you may consider installing a different style or installing the same style in a more efficient location.
-This can bring a lot of headache and hassle, so keep this in mind before you make a decision.
+However, if you don’t like your current style of AC unit, you may consider installing a different style or the same style in a more efficient location.
+This can bring a lot of headaches and hassle, so keep this in mind before you make a decision.

 Obviously using the same location and style of AC unit will be the best bet for those of you simply replacing an outdated model.
 You may find the old location works just fine with a new, higher-efficiency unit installed there!